-Cucumber and pickle is easy to grow as long as a few basic practices are followed.
+Cucumber is easy to grow as long as a few basic tips are followed.

 Name – Cucumis sativus